PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Chemical Structure

 Pantoprazole sodium is a white to off-white crystalline powder and is racemic.
 Pantoprazole has weakly basic and acidic properties.
 Pantoprazole sodium is freely soluble in water, very slightly soluble in phosphate buffer at pH 7.4, and practically insoluble in n-hexane.
-The stability of the compound in aqueous solution is pH-dependent.
-The rate of degradation increases with decreasing pH.
-The reconstituted solution of PROTONIX I.V. for injection is in the pH range 9.0 to 10.5.
+The reconstituted solution of PROTONIX I.V. is in the pH range of 9.0 to 10.5.

 PROTONIX I.V. is supplied for intravenous administration as a sterile, freeze-dried powder in a single-dose clear glass vial fitted with a rubber stopper and crimp seal.
 Each vial contains 40 mg pantoprazole (equivalent to 45.1 mg of pantoprazole sodium), edetate disodium (1 mg), and sodium hydroxide to adjust pH.